-If you are new to social media, lack confidence in the platforms, or are overwhelmed with what you should be doing, you could benefit from a social media review.
+Are you new to social media, lack confidence in the platforms, or feel overwhelmed with what you should be doing?
+Then, you could benefit from a social media review.

-With so much advice and guidance online, it’s difficult to know where to start.
-And it’s particularly hard to be objective about your own business, even when your results are telling you that your social platforms could be working harder.
+With so much advice and guidance online, it can be hard to know where to start.
+And it’s difficult to be objective about your own business, even when your results tell you that your social platforms could be working harder.

 Are you using the right social media platforms?

-Finding time to collate written and visual content for social media, then scheduling and posting updates, can be a challenge for any business.
-It’s a time consuming task, especially when you’re reaching out on multiple social media platforms.
+Finding time to collate written and visual content for social media and scheduling and posting updates can be challenging for any business.
+It’s a time-consuming task, especially when you’re reaching out on multiple social media platforms.

 Perhaps it’s not right for your business to be on every platform.
-Take a look at where your audience hangs out and what they are searching for.
-It will help define which social media platforms to concentrate on.
+Take a look at where your audience hangs out and what they’re searching for.
+It will help define which platforms to concentrate on.
 It might be more appropriate for your business to hone in on a more specific market with content.
 Look at your platforms and consider which ones are working for you.
-If one platform is taking more work and yielding little return, consider shutting it down.
+If one is taking more work yet yielding little return, consider shutting it down.